Npj Digital Medicine

 npj Digital Medicine is a peer-reviewed open-access medical journal covering all aspects of digital medicine.
-The journal was established in 2018 and is published by Nature Portfolio.
+The journal was established in 2018 and is published by Springer Nature in partnership with Seoul National University Bundang Hospital.
 The editor-in-chief is Joseph C. Kvedar (Harvard Medical School).
 The journal publishes research articles, brief communications, comments, editorials, and reviews.

 Abstracting and indexing

 The journal is abstracted and indexed in: